 We’ve all been there, new water.
 A stretch of river that you’re not familiar with and have never fished.
 Or it could be a whole new place…a whole new state…a whole new river.
 So, when you’re using a two-handed rod, here are two things to measure when you fish water you’ve never fished before, especially with a two-handed rod.

-- Test distance- First cast “short,” then cast “medium,” then cast “long” to get a “feel” for the river.
+- Test distance- When going through a run for the first time, start casting “short,” then cast “medium,” the next run, then cast “long” the next run, to get a “feel” for the river.
 If you’re new to a river or on a new section of the river, always measure up the water you’re fishing.
 Don’t start by pulling thirty strips to bomb out the longest cast you can.
 Sometimes the fish are right in front of you.

 - Test depth– Fish have eyes, and most of the time, they are looking straight out or up.
 If your tip is too heavy, then your fly is swinging underneath the fish, and they can’t see it.
 You have no chance of catching that fish.
 Try different levels of T material ( T-8, T-11, T-14 & T-17) to get a better feel for depth, making sure your fly is in front or above the fish, not underneath it.